A practical methodology for security design review and threat modeling — built for every stakeholder in an SDLC, not just security engineers.

 STRIDE requires data flow diagrams.
 PASTA requires attack simulation.
-OWASP TM requires technical notation.
 All start with threats — which means reviews never get done unless a specialist runs them.
+A-SDF asks a different first question.

 A-SDF does not require a security background to run.
 If you can describe what your system does, you can run a review.